Softcatala/whisper-ctranslate2/README.md

 All the supported options with their help are shown.

-# Whisper-ctranslate2 specific options
+# CTranslate2 specific options

-On top of the OpenAI Whisper command line options, there are some specific CTranslate2 options.
+On top of the OpenAI Whisper command line options, there are some specific options provided by CTranslate2 .

     --compute_type {default,auto,int8,int8_float16,int16,float16,float32}